Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/mouse.rst

 .. note::

-   To make Mouse Look work in a smoother way, it is necessary that the width and height screen resolutions, in the render window, are set with even numbers (i.e 1920x1080).
+   To make Mouse Look work in a smoother way, it is necessary that the width and height screen resolutions, in the render window, are set with even numbers (i.e. 1920x1080).

 .. figure:: /images/game-engine_logic_actuators_types_mouse_look.png